grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Hemi nodded.

-"What the fuck happened up there?
+"What the fuck happened up there?"
 Gregory asked, his eyes never leaving the wall of dials and gauges in front of him.

 "We were hit.
-Sub with a big ugly fucking ram mounted on the front of it.
+Sub with a big ugly ram mounted on the front of it.
 Totally fucking insane thing for a submarine to have," said Percy.

 "Possibly some specialty-built Authority enforcer boat."
 Hemi sounded unconvinced by his own hypothesis.

-There was barely enough space in the control room for 4 people.
-They were all breathing each other's air and their breath condensed on the glass faces of the dials and gauges.
-Hemi took a rag from a hook and reached in front of the two seated men to fastidiously wiped each of the little round windows clean.
+There was barely enough space in the control room for four people.
+They were all breathing each other's air.
+Their breath condensed on the cold glass faces of the dials and gauges.
+Hemi took a rag from a hook and reached in front of the two seated men to fastidiously wipe each of the little round windows clean.

 "100 meters," said Gregory.

 "OK.
 Level us off," said Hemi.
-Gregory and Bastian spun closed some of the trim tank valves and rolled the dive planes level.
+Gregory and Bastian spun closed some of the trim tank valves and rolled the dive planes back to align with the long access of the sub.
 The angle of the boat slowly eased upwards bringing the deck beneath their feet level.

 Hemi stood staring at the dials in front of Bastian and Gregory, his massive arms crossed in the rough wool of his tightly-fitted tweed suit jacket.
 He tapped the thick fingers of one hand against the leather elbow patches while his other hand stroked his wiry black beard.
 He gave a few more instructions and got the boat moving slowly and silently, running level at depth.
 The idea was to sneak quietly away -- the most routine tactic of all submarines.
 But the routineness of it did not reduce the sense that they were playing the role of prey.

 Captain Percy pulled a new cigarillo from the crinkled pack in her pocket and lit it.
-She sucked at it, and then ashed it into a tin cup wedged between the pipes running along the wall that smelled of her stale coffee from three hours earlier.
+She sucked at it, and then ashed into a tin cup wedged between the pipes running along the wall that smelled of her stale coffee from three hours earlier.

 Being underwater meant they had to run on batteries.
 The diesel engines the submarine used while surfaced generated power that drove the propellers and charged the batteries.
 But those engines breathed far more air than humans, and so could not be used underwater.
-Running on batteries with just the electric motors driving the propellers made the boat nearly completely silent.
+Running on batteries with just the electric motors driving the props made the boat nearly silent.
 The electric motors produced a hum that was audible inside the boat (Percy always thought it to be a pleasant, reassuring hum), but was barely detectable by another vessel.
 Eventually the batteries would run out though, and they would have to get back up on the surface to recharge the batteries with the diesels.

 [//]: # (### They realize there's something wrong)

 But Captain Percy's intuition was plaguing her again.
-"Something isn't fucking right."
-She said aloud to no one in particular.
-Like when they had been rammed, the _Prospect_ was again doing something new.
-But this time it wasn't a quick jolt like the ramming had been.
+"Something isn't right," she said aloud to no one in particular.
+Like when they had been rammed, the _Prospect_ was again doing something new that she had not felt before.
+But this time it was not a quick jolt, like the ramming had been.
 It was something so subtle, such a delicate change in the motion of the boat, that the others did not feel it at all.
 Actually, she was not even sure it was a change in the _motion_ of the boat.
-Maybe it was something that wasn't making sense in the information she was getting from the gauges.
+Maybe it was something that was not making sense in the information she was getting from the gauges.

 There was no single instrument that reported anything amiss.
 But then no single instrument on a submarine described the total status of the boat.
 All the instruments had to be taken together, internalized, and combined with what one physically felt the boat doing.
 Percy would typically be holding the depth in her head, while also taking into account the dive plane angle, the speed, and the overall feeling of the boat.
 Normally this happened instinctively.
 She processed it all automatically, and she could just _know_ what her boat was doing from a quick glance at the wall of dials combined with what her senses told her and dead reckoning from the accelerations she had experienced.

-This feeling of internalizing what her boat was doing -- something she did  continually, to the point where it felt like the boat was part of her body -- was not working right now.
+This feeling of internalizing what her boat was doing -- something she did  continually, to the point where it felt like the boat was part of her body -- felt inexplicably broken at the moment.

 Her eyes scanned back and forth across the dials, but the information did not come together.
 There was no way to make sense of the dials.
 In this steel tube with no windows, perhaps for the first time ever, she felt blind.